Extras cover in private health insurance

 • Hearing aids: if included, covers the costs of hearing aids for people with hearing impairments.

-• Appliances, protheses and aids: includes medically necessary appliances and prostheses that help manage, monitor or treat a health condition such as blood pressure monitor, blood glucose monitors, post-surgical bras and joint braces.
+• Appliances, prostheses and aids: includes medically necessary appliances and prostheses that help manage, monitor or treat a health condition such as blood pressure and glucose monitors, post-surgical bras and joint braces.

-• Preventative tests, scans and screenings: these can be skin cancer screenings, bone mineral density tests, breast examinations and bowel cancer tests.
+• Preventative tests, scans and screenings: can include skin cancer screenings, bone mineral density tests, breast examinations and bowel cancer tests.

-Health insurance providers typically have waiting periods that you have to serve before you can make a claim.
+Health insurance providers typically have waiting periods that you have to serve before you can make a claim for a particular treatment or service.
 For extras cover, waiting periods are set by the individual providers.
 As an example, we’ve compiled a table of the minimum, median and maximum monthly waiting periods for some common services on Canstar’s database.

 ← Mobile/tablet users, scroll sideways to view full table →